bitcoin/bips/bips-ec-ops.md

 the point of the challenge times the public key.
 Therefore the addition of a point negation operation completes this suite.

+## Why Not a Dedicated Taproot Tweak Opcode?

+A dedicated `OP_TAPTWEAK` opcode that simply computes `t*G + P` would be more limited than our general elliptic curve operations.
+The proposed opcodes are more flexible and enable a broader range of use cases beyond just taproot tweaks.

+This flexibility comes at minimal additional complexity while greatly expanding the design space for future Bitcoin Script innovations.

+Importantly, all op codes return the full 33-byte EC point, enabling chained operations without needing to account for parity tracking.

 # Example Programs

 ## Computing a Taproot Tweak